thtieig/ollama-auto-tuner/README.md

 ## The Upgrade Process

-The Ollama install.sh script has a non-standard behavior of writing its service file to /etc/systemd/system/ollama.service.
-This would normally override our setup.

-To prevent this, the setup.sh script creates a symbolic link from that location to /dev/null, effectively blocking the installer from overwriting our configuration and ensuring your tuned setup is safe during upgrades.
+The Ollama install.sh script may place the systemd service file in /etc/systemd/system/ollama.service, which could conflict with custom configurations.
+The setup script handles this by relocating any existing service file to the standard /usr/lib/systemd/system/ location and ensuring our drop-in configuration takes precedence.
+This prevents configuration conflicts during upgrades while maintaining automatic tuning functionality.